The FIRST TRUE Gran Fondo in the Caribbean

 'Piccolo Fondo': 43 miles, 3057 ft.

 Read more about the courses here»

-Our official jersey will be a race fit, full color, full zipper, three rear pocket beautiful jersey manufactured by DubyaEm Cycling Wear.
-Please refer to the sizing chart for details.
-See more here » (coming soon)
+Our official jersey is a race fit, full color, full zipper, three rear pocket, beautiful jersey manufactured by DubyaEm Cycling Wear.

 A gran fondo has been described as ... "a marathon for cyclists.
 It is not a “big ride” and it doesn’t mean you listen to the Italian anthem at the start line.
 It’s an event where you get a chance to take on a cycling challenge, like runners and triathletes have done for decades over long distances, without stopping at stop signs or traffic lights."

 Others have described a Gran Fondo as a mass participation cycling event.
 These have enjoyed incredible popularity in Europe for decades and are beginning to gain momentum in North America and beyond. <continue